grafana/grafana/docs/sources/enterprise/activate-license.md

   This option can be set using the `GF_ENTERPRISE_LICENSE_TEXT` environment variable.

 ## Step 3.
-Ensure that the license file's root url matches the root_url configuration option
+Ensure that the license file's root URL matches the root_url configuration option

 Update the [`root_url`]({{< relref "../administration/configuration/#root-url" >}}) in your configuration.
 It should be the URL that users type in their browsers to access the frontend, not the node hostname(s).